threefoldtech/home/contribution/development_process.md

 - milestone later means: bug/fr not to be dealt with now, somewhere in future we will look back at it

-so issues with no milestones can only be in 1 condition: new and not sorted out yet where it belongs
+so issues with no milestones can only be in 1 condition: new and not sorted out yet where it belongs.

-why do we use these 3 generic milestones?
+Why do we use these 3 generic milestones?
 It makes it very easy to see what is new and what to sort out.
 It becomes a generic way of dealing with the funnel, basically: now, next, later

 ## Branching